-The application of digital sovereignty within specific domains ranging from data and algorithm to smart cities and community networks can also be complicated by the specific digital sovereignty perspectives the ground the specific application.
+The application of digital sovereignty within specific domains ranging from data and algorithm to smart cities and community networks also often reflects specific digital sovereignty perspectives.
 For instance, it is possible to conceive of "data sovereignty" as a domain of national laws and governance structures (Lukings & Lashkari, 2022), thus grounding discussions of "data sovereignty" in a state-centric perspective.
 However, data can also be regarded as a sphere of individual freedom and personhood (Koopman, 2019) to be protected from state surveillance (Epstein, 2016), making discussions of "data sovereignty" comport with a personal digital sovereignty perspective.
 Similarly, "algorithmic sovereignty" may regard algorithms as scientific, neutral and sovereign in their own right, which aligns with a network digital sovereignty perspective.
 Conversely, "algorithmic sovereignty" can also be positioned to wield corporate power (Jiang, 2014) or become an extension of state oversight of artificial intelligence in the case of China's new registry for recommendation algorithms (Sheehan & Du, 2022).
 Still others may argue that "algorithmic sovereignty" should be inclusive, transparent, bottom-up, and community-based, allowing communities to exercise power and control over fundamental digital protocols and infrastructures (Reviglio & Agosti, 2020; Roio, 2018).
-Given the proliferation of the discourse of sovereignty in many digital domains and applications, it is important to recognize the particular theoretical perspectives from which actors and interlocutors evoke that carry unique assumptions, biases and implications.
+Given the proliferation of the discourse of sovereignty in many digital domains and applications, even in domains not traditionally thought to be relevant to digital sovereignty such as payment systems, it is key to recognize the particular theoretical perspectives from which actors and interlocutors evoke that carry unique assumptions, biases and implications.